Paul McCartney: Early life

-McCartney's mother, Mary, was a midwife and the family's primary wage earner; her earnings enabled them to move into 20 Forthlin Road in Allerton, where they lived until 1964.
+Mary McCartney's midwifery paid well, and her earnings enabled them to move into 20 Forthlin Road in Allerton, where they lived until 1964.
 She rode a bicycle to her patients; McCartney described an early memory of her leaving at "about three in the morning [the] streets ... thick with snow".
 On 31 October 1956, when McCartney was 14, his mother died of an embolism as a complication of surgery for breast cancer.
 McCartney's loss later became a connection with John Lennon, whose mother, Julia, died in 1958 when Lennon was 17.

 McCartney's father was a trumpet player and pianist who led Jim Mac's Jazz Band in the 1920s.
 He kept an upright piano in the front room, encouraged his sons to be musical and advised McCartney to take piano lessons.
 However, McCartney preferred to learn by ear.
 When McCartney was 11, his father encouraged him to audition for the Liverpool Cathedral choir, but he was not accepted.
 McCartney then joined the choir at St Barnabas' Church, Mossley Hill.
 McCartney received a nickel-plated trumpet from his father for his fourteenth birthday, but when rock and roll became popular on Radio Luxembourg, McCartney traded it for a £15 Framus Zenith (model 17) acoustic guitar, since he wanted to be able to sing while playing.
 He found it difficult to play guitar right-handed, but after noticing a poster advertising a Slim Whitman concert and realising that Whitman played left-handed, he reversed the order of the strings.
 McCartney wrote his first song, "I Lost My Little Girl", on the Zenith, and composed another early tune that would become "When I'm Sixty-Four" on the piano.
 American rhythm and blues influenced him, and Little Richard was his schoolboy idol; "Long Tall Sally" was the first song McCartney performed in public, at a Butlin's Filey holiday camp talent competition.